 Air Purifier for Gym as a Solution

-This air purifier for commercial and the home gym works on an active air purification technique where microbes are killed by altering the structure of DNA and RNA.
+This best commercial air purifier and the home gym air purifier work on an active air purification technique where microbes are killed by altering the structure of DNA and RNA.
 The technology has been successfully tested and approved by an internationally accredited virology lab in the USA over the SARS-CoV-2 virus with a 99.63% reduction within one hour from both air and surface.

 Besides air purifiers, in-duct solutions are also a great way to improve the indoor air quality of gyms.
 O2Cure REME-Halo with PHI Technology (patented by RGF) has been tested successfully both in Indian and American virology lab for neutralizing the coronavirus and other microbes.